Hashirahmad996/java-application-deploy-on-aws/project guide/guide.md

      MySQL [UserDB]> CREATE TABLE Employee ( id int unsigned auto_increment not null, first_name varchar(250), last_name varchar(250), email varchar(250), username varchar(250), password varchar(250), regdate timestamp, primary key (id) );
      Query OK, 0 rows affected (0.09 sec)
      ```
-   - (Instructions are updated in the README.md file in the Bitbucket repo)

 # Post-Deployment

 1. **Configure Cronjob to push the Tomcat Application log data to the S3 bucket and also rotate the log data to remove the log data on the server after the data is pushed to the S3 Bucket:**
-   - Tomcat Launch template was set with a daily cronjob to execute the following script to rotate log data.
+   - The Tomcat Launch template was set with a daily cronjob to execute the following script to rotate log data.
 An alternative could be to define a tomcat config In '/etc/logrotate.d/tomcat' and use logrotate to rotate log files.
 ![Graphical user interface, text, and application Description automatically
 generated](https://github.com/Hashirahmad996/java-application-deploy-on-aws/blob/master/project%20guide/images/CroneJob.PNG)